 If burned-up oil is the source of your overheats, then it's time to take your vehicle into your nearest automotive healer for deeper diagnostics.
 Or, if you're not intimidated by deep engine repairs, then your next assignment is to research, investigate, and deduce whether your engine has one or more blown pistons (uncommon), piston rings (common), valve seals (common), or valves (uncommon).

 NOTE: White steam, white smoke, and gray smoke are often confused for the BLUE-tinted smoke that indicates oil being burned.
 Get a few second opinions on the color of the smoke, and be sure it's not steam.

 Bad Temperature Sensor

-When your engine coolant temperature sensor fails to do its job, neither the thermostat or the water pump can do their duties either: another common cause of an overheating engine.
+When your engine coolant temperature sensor fails to do its job, neither the thermostat nor the water pump can do their duties, either: another common cause of an overheating engine.

 To diagnose a failed temperature sensor in most models beyond the year 1996, will need to have the OBDII codes read.
 If your vehicle is older, you might be lucky enough to find the OBD/OBDI reader and scan it with an OBDI scanner.
 Otherwise, the only way to find out if the sensor was the source of your coolant system failure is to replace it.